 In August 2018, the Company instituted an at-the-market offering program (the "Common Stock ATM Program") of up to \$50.0 million of its common stock.
-In November 2022, the Company entered into an amendment to the existing At Market Issuance Sales Agreement, increasing the aggregate offering price to up to an aggregate of \$100.0 million of its common stock, of which, approximately \$36.3 million was remaining as of December 31, 2022.
+In November 2022, the Company entered into amendments to the existing At Market Issuance Sales Agreements, increasing the aggregate offering price to up to an aggregate of \$100.0 million of its common stock, of which, approximately \$4.8 million was remaining as of December 31, 2023.
 Under the Common Stock ATM Program, the Company may, but is not obligated to, sell shares of common stock from time to time through one or more selling agents.
 The Common Stock ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
+During the year ended December 31, 2023, the Company issued and sold 6,470,004 shares of common stock under the Common Stock ATM Program.
+The shares were sold at a weighted average price of \$4.87 per share for aggregate gross proceeds of approximately \$31.5 million before fees of approximately \$631,000.
 During the year ended December 31, 2022, the Company issued and sold 5,212,841 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$6.50 per share for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$677,000.
-During the year ended December 31, 2021, the Company issued and sold 1,148,398 shares of common stock under the Common Stock ATM Program.
-The shares were sold at a weighted average price of \$8.88 per share for aggregate gross proceeds of approximately \$200,000.
+The shares were sold at a weighted average price of \$6.50 per share for aggregate gross proceeds of approximately \$33.9 million before fees of approximately \$33.9 million before fees of approximately \$637,000.

-Preferred Stock ATM Program
+Preferred Series A ATM Program

 In April 2018, the Company instituted an at-the-market offering program (the "Preferred Series A ATM Program") of up to \$35.0 million of its Series A Preferred Stock.
-Under the Preferred Series A ATM Program, the Company may, but is not obligated to, sell shares of Series A Preferred Stock from time to time through one or more selling agents.
-The Preferred Series A ATM Program has no set expiration date and may be renewed or terminated by the Company at any time.
-During the years ended December 31, 2022 and December 31, 2021, the Company did not issue any shares of Series A Preferred Stock under the Preferred Series A ATM Program.
+The Company terminated the Preferred Series A ATM Program effective as of January 29, 2024.
+Under the Preferred Series A ATM Program, the Company could, but was not obligated to, sell shares of Series A Preferred Stock from time to time through one or more selling agents.
+During the years ended December 31, 2023 and December 31, 2022, the Company did not sell any shares of Series A Preferred Stock pursuant to the Preferred Series A ATM Program.